scc-digitalhub/docs/user/docs/tasks/resources.md

 ![KRM Postgres create image](../images/krm/krm_postgres_create.png)

 In the Database details view it is possible also to configure the DB users that can access and operate the Database (create, edit, view, delete).
-To create a new user, it is necessary to specify
+To create a new user, it is necessary to specify:

 - name of the associated resource
 - name of the user to be created